ASTM F1140: Burst and Creep Package Compliance Testing

 In creep to failure package testing, packages are creep tested and held until they fail.
 The test setup is similar to creep testing.
 The pressure setting is higher to ensure failure in a reasonable matter of time.
 The test measure is the amount of time until failure.
 A typical starting pressure is 90% of the package burst value.

 Significance of ASTM F1140 Creep and Burst Integrity Testing

-After ASTM F burst and creep compliance, Keystone Package Testing provides a test report.
+After ASTM F1140 burst and creep compliance, Keystone Package Testing provides a test report.
 This report will include the following information:

 - Test procedure.